Cassowary Facts

 Cassowary Physical Description

-Like many creatures around the world, the amazing species displays a comparatively moderate degree of sexual dimorphism.
-Due to this physiological trait, among all three species of Cassowary, the female typically develops as the larger of the two genders.
+Like many creatures around the world, both avians and others, the amazing birds display a comparatively moderate degree of sexual dimorphism.
+Due to this natural physiological trait, among all three species of this marvel of Nature, this trait appears in terms of both appearance and size.

-The feathers of females also generally appear more colorful than those of the males.
+The feathers of the female Cassowary also generally appear more colorful than those of the male of any of the species.
 Their wings remain vestigial and also extremely small.
-The legs of this bird develop as rather powerful.
+The legs develop as powerful, however.
 Individuals have the ability to run at speeds of as much as 31 mph (50 km/h).

-The fabulous Cassowary also has a long, sharp claw on the middle of each of the three toes.
-This claw sometimes grows to a length of as much as 5 in (12.6 cm).
-This serves as a very powerful means of self defense, since the bird can strike with great force and accuracy.
+The fabulous animals also have a long, sharp claw that evolved on the middle of each of the three toes.
+This talon sometimes grows to a length measuring as much as 5 in (12.6 cm).
+This serves as a very powerful means of self defense, since the birds can strike with great force and accuracy.

 - Kingdom: Animalia